Aaron Crawford (Canadian football)

-Aaron Crawford (born September 23, 1986) is a Canadian professional football long snapper for the Calgary Stampeders of the Canadian Football League (CFL).
-He played CIS football at Saint Mary's University and attended Crescent Heights High School in Medicine Hat, Alberta.
-He has also been a member of the Toronto Argonauts, Saskatchewan Roughriders, Winnipeg Blue Bombers, and Hamilton Tiger-Cats.
+Aaron Crawford (born September 23, 1986) is a Canadian professional football long snapper for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+He has also been a member of the Toronto Argonauts, Calgary Stampeders, Winnipeg Blue Bombers, and Hamilton Tiger-Cats.
+He played CIS football for the Saint Mary's Huskies and attended Crescent Heights High School in Medicine Hat, Alberta.

 Early life

 Crawford played high school football for the Crescent Heights High School Vikings.
 He was named rookie of the year in 2003 and team captain in 2004.

-College career
+University career

 Crawford played for the Saint Mary's Huskies in 2009 and 2011, appearing in 13 games.
 He recorded a career total of 55 solo tackles, 3.5 sacks, two fumbles forces and three fumble recoveries.

 Professional career

 Toronto Argonauts

-Crawford was drafted by the Toronto Argonauts with the 40th pick in the 2012 CFL draft.
+Crawford was drafted by the Toronto Argonauts with the 40th overall pick in the sixth round of the 2012 CFL draft.
 He was released by the Argonauts on June 20, 2012.